ViktorPetrov0605/LSL/PROJECT.md

 ## 2.1 Client Config/UUID Handling

 ### 2.1.1 UUID/Token Generation
-- On first run, generate UUID/token, store in `config.yaml`
+- On first run, generate UUID/token, store in `config.yaml` (in user home or XDG config dir)
-- If config.yaml missing/corrupt, regenerate or prompt
+- If `config.yaml` missing/corrupt, regenerate or prompt user to reset

 #### Tests
-- Pytest: First run creates config
+- Pytest: First run, corrupt config, reset
-- Pytest: Corrupt config handled

 ---

 ### 2.1.2 Config Fetch and Sync
-- Fetch config from server with UUID/token
+- Fetch config from server (with UUID/token)
 - Save to local cache
-- Re-fetch on CLI command or interval
+- Re-fetch on demand or at interval

 #### Tests
-- Pytest: Mock server, fetch config
+- Pytest: Fetch, cache, reflect server changes
-- Pytest: Server config change reflected after fetch

 ---